vertica/VerticaPyLab/README.md

 Note: For your changes to take effect, you must refresh the kernel after the new installation.

-## Using No-code user interface for QueryProfiler [Beta version]
+## Testing the latest features [Beta version]

-This allows the user to build the image locally and try out the no-code interface.
-This includes
+This allows the user to build the image locally and try out the latest features that verticapy and verticapylab have.

+Currently this includes

 - Connection Page
 - QueryProfiler Interface